A survey of Monte Carlo methods for noisy and costly densities with application to reinforcement learning and ABC: Specific instances of noisy Monte Carlo methods

-\textbf{Delayed-acceptance Metropolis-Hastings.} The DA-MH algorithm is a modified MH algorithm (also called {\it `two-step MH'} or {\it`MH with early rejection'} \cite{christen2005markov,banterle2019accelerating}) where, at each iteration, the proposed state $\vtheta_\text{prop}$ undergoes two MH accept-reject tests.
-We consider here delayed-acceptance pseudo-marginal MH (DA-PM-MH), where noisy evaluations are recycled as commented above.
-At each iteration, the proposed state is tested first against $\widehat{m}(\vtheta)$ (i.e., block B2 is a MH step on the surrogate) and, upon acceptance, then against $\widetilde{m}(\vtheta)$ (i.e., block B4 is a noisy MH step).
+\textbf{Delayed-acceptance Metropolis-Hastings.} The DA-MH algorithm is a modified MH algorithm (also called {\it `two-step MH'} or {\it`MH with early rejection'} \cite{christen2005markov,banterle2019accelerating}) where, at each iteration, the proposed state $\vtheta_\text{prop}$ is undergone to two MH accept-reject tests.
+We consider here delayed-acceptance pseudo-marginal MH (DA-PM-MH), where noisy evaluations are recycled.
+At each iteration, the proposed state is tested first against $\widehat{p}(\vtheta)$ (i.e., block B2 is a MH step on the surrogate) and, upon acceptance, then against $\widetilde{p}_M( \vtheta)$ (i.e., block B4 is a noisy MH step).

-The computational savings occur when $\vtheta_\text{prop}$ is rejected in the first test, since it avoids performing the second MH test and computing the costly noisy realization $\widetilde{m}(\vtheta_\text{prop})$.
-In this work, we consider a general version DA-PM-MH (also called {surrogate transition method} \cite{liu2008monte}) that allows for multiple iterations w.r.t.\ $\widehat{m}$ in the first step.
-The details are given in Table \ref{tab_FoxLiu}.
+The computational savings occur when $\vtheta_\text{prop}$ is rejected in the first test, since it avoids performing the second MH test and computing the costly noisy realization $\widetilde{p}_M( \vtheta_\text{prop})$.
+In this work, we consider also a general version DA-PM-MH (also called {surrogate transition method} \cite{liu2008monte}) that allows for multiple iterations w.r.t.\ $\widehat{p}$ in the first step.
+The details are given in Algorithm \ref{tab_FoxLiu}.
 The standard DA-PM-MH algorithm is recovered setting $T_\text{surr}=1$.
 The standard DA-PM-MH has always a lower acceptance than vanilla PM-MH \cite{banterle2019accelerating}, but can provide better performance.
 However, for $T_\text{surr}\ge 1$, the acceptance probability can be higher than in the standard MH.

-Indeed, this general form of the DA-PM-MH algorithm makes it clear that first step aims at obtaining a good candidate $\vxi_{T_\text{surr}}$ by sampling (via MCMC) from a proposal density $\widehat{m}$ built by a (usually non-parametric) surrogate model.
-The candidate sample $\vxi_{T_\text{surr}}$ is then employed in a MH test w.r.t.\ $\widetilde{m}$.
-It is important to note that, if all tests in the secondary chain got rejected, then $\vtheta_\text{prop}=\vxi_{T_\text{surr}}=\vtheta_{t-1}$, so the MH test of the main chain is trivially accepted without needing to obtain a new noisy realization, i.e., the chain remains at $\vtheta_{t-1}$.
+The first step aims at obtaining a good candidate $\vxi_{T_\text{surr}}$ by sampling (via MCMC) from a proposal density $\widehat{p}$ built by a (usually non-parametric) surrogate model.
+The candidate sample $\vxi_{T_\text{surr}}$ is then employed in a MH test w.r.t.\ $\widetilde{p}$.
 We can interpret the DA-MH as a two-step algorithm where, in the first step, samples approximately distributed as the surrogate are generated.
 Thus, other algorithms such as sticky MCMC \cite{martino2018adaptive} can be considered as `ideal' version of DA-MH, since the samples are drawn directly from the surrogate (i.e. the acceptance probability in the first step is always one).